Are you entangled in stressful relationships or emotions

 sibling is blamed for childish behaviors, that sibling

-may sever connections with some or all family members.
+may sever connections with some family members.

 If a sibling dies or is given for adoption, the fact that the

 sibling ever existed will likely influence the lives of the other